Julia-Julia-Julia1/rsschool-cv/cv.md

 # About Me

 `Hi everyone!
 My name is Yuliya.
 I m 43 years old.
 I hadn't experience in large IT companies.
 I want become a real professional on this sphere.
 Sociable, love learn new technologies.
 Love reading, friendly.
 Driving car.
 I m here for my growth and learning.
 And update my knowledges  in the field of front-end development.`

 # Skills

 **HTML-5
-**CSS
+**CSS-3
 **JavaScript (Fundamentals, ES6+, DOM)
 **Git/CitHub
 \*Figma